-In many cases it is possible to not meet the conditions of either the automatic non-resident test or the automatic resident test.
+In many cases, it’s possible to not meet the conditions of either the automatic non-resident test or the automatic resident test.
 In these cases you need to consider a series of further tests known as the ‘sufficient ties test’.

 Sufficient ties test

 Taken together, the number of your ties with the UK and the days spent in the UK can decide your tax residence status.
-KPMG have written a very good overview of how the UK ties and UK days tests work together: download it here.
+KPMG wrote an overview of how the UK ties and days tests work together: download it here.
 Otherwise, the tie tests are listed below: